tetranz/select2entity-bundle/README.md

 ##Options##
 * `class` is your entity class.
 Required
 * `text_property` This is the entity property used to retrieve the text for existing data.
 A getter method is created by prepending this with `get` so it probably needs to be proper case. e.g., `Name`.
+If text_property is omitted then the entity is cast to a string.
+This requires it to have a __toString() method.
 * `multiple` True for multiple select (many to many).
 False for single (many to one) select.
 * `minimum_input_length` is the number of keys you need to hit before the search will happen.
 * `page_limit` This is passed as a query parameter to the remote call.
 It is intended to be used to limit size of the list returned.